-The Z5 Black Sisal Net pendant has a handcrafted black bamboo frame, which is sheathed in an infinite swath of hand-knitted black sisal from Swaziland, the fabric shades created in local collaborative workshops by women whose lives are being uplifted by the effort.
+The Z5 Black Sisal Net pendant has a handcrafted black bamboo frame, which is covered in hand-knitted black sisal from Swaziland.
+The fabric shades are created in local collaborative workshops by women whose lives are being uplifted by the effort.
 The fabric is gathered around the frame by hand and cinched at the ends.
-The sheer quality of the delicately woven shade allows the light to cast intricate textural shadows on surrounding surfaces.
-Ay Illuminate’s design team—Ay Lin Heinen and Nelson Sepulveda—work with artisans to dream up these luminous creations.
-These fixtures are “handmade” in the truest sense of the word so longer lead-times may apply and slight variations in the profiles of each pendant may exist.
+The textural quality of the knitted shade filters the emitted light to cast soft patterns on surrounding surfaces.

 Hardwired fixture; professional installation strongly recommended.

 Note: This item is rewired in compliance with North American standards, exclusively by Global Lighting.
 If you are purchasing this item from an unathorized website for use in the U.S.A. or Canada, Global Lighting is unable to provide after sales assistance or customer service support.

 Ay Lin Heinen and Nelson Sepulveda are the lead designers for Ay Illuminate, a Dutch lighting manufacturer that soulfully sources materials; empowers artisans in their own, often struggling, communities; and produces casually elegant and very unique fixtures in the process.
 Ay Lin co-owns the company with her husband Casper Heinen, and she has been a driving force in the development of the remarkable relationships they have developed with handcrafting communities from the start.